Breidenstein History, Family Crest & Coats of Arms

 - Ralph Breidenstein, American Republican politician, Candidate in primary for Missouri State House of Representatives from Clark County, 1964

-- Mildred Breidenstein, American Democrat politician, Delegate to Democratic National Convention from Michigan, 1956
+- Mildred Breidenstein, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1956

 - Carl Heinrich Breidenstein (1796-1876), Germany's first professor of musicology